Trey Caldwell: Tennessee Titans

 On August 11, 2018, Caldwell signed with the Tennessee Titans.
 He was waived on September 1, 2018.

 St. Louis BattleHawks

-In October 2019, Caldwell was selected by the St. Louis BattleHawks in the 2020 XFL Draft.
+In October 2019, Caldwell was selected by the St. Louis BattleHawks of the XFL in the 2020 XFL draft.

 Tampa Bay Vipers

 Caldwell was traded to the Tampa Bay Vipers in exchange for linebacker Anthony Stubbs on February 24, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.